Illinois Theft Charges Explained. Penalties, Charge Levels, and What to Expect

 A charge does not equal guilt.
 Many cases allow defenses, reductions, or alternative resolutions.
 Early legal guidance protects your rights and limits damage.

-If you are under investigation or already charged, speak with a criminal defense attorney before making statements or decisions.
+If you are under investigation or already charged, do not wait.